 Commodities are the basic inputs for consumer goods and food.
 Trading has created a major global market based on supply and demand.
 It can be used to hedge positions as a manufacturing company may do.
 Trade for short term price swings as a speculator may do.
 Invest for longer appreciation as an individual investor may do.
 Or as a way to simply buy fruits and vegetables sold in grocery stores.

-With gold stocks being hot, as well as oil and other commodities in play… I’ll be closely watching the sector.
+With gold stocks being hot, as well as oil and other commodities in play, it’s a good time to start learning how to get into commodities trading.
 These stocks are some that are on my radar… and I may look to get into any one of these stocks if my indicators give me the green light.
 If you’re interested in learning how to easily time your entries and exits and generate consistent returns… then watch my latest trading lesson.